rhblind/drf-haystack/docs/advanced_usage.rst

 Setting up the view
 -------------------

-Any view that inherits the ``HaystackViewSet`` will have a special `action route <http://www.django-rest-framework.org/api-guide/viewsets/#marking-extra-actions-for-routing>`_ added as ``^<view-url>/facets/$``.
+Any view that inherits the :class:`drf_haystack.mixins.FacetMixin` will have a special `action route <http://www.django-rest-framework.org/api-guide/viewsets/#marking-extra-actions-for-routing>`_ added as ``^<view-url>/facets/$``.
 This view action will not care about regular filtering but will by default use the ``HaystackFacetFilter`` to perform filtering.

 .. note::

-    In order to avoid confusing the filtering mechanisms in Django Rest Framework, the ``HaystackGenericAPIView`` base class has a couple of new hooks for dealing with faceting, namely:
+    In order to avoid confusing the filtering mechanisms in Django Rest Framework, the ``FacetMixin`` class has a couple of hooks for dealing with faceting, namely:

         - ``facet_filter_backends`` - A list of filter backends that will be used to apply faceting to the queryset.
           Defaults to ``HaystackFacetFilter``, which should be sufficient in most cases.